akononovicius/physRisk-content-repository/articles/2018/fb-contest-2.md

 Status: draft
 Image_url: uploads/2018/fb-comm-simple-herd.png

-During summer hiatus we have promised to look into a data set we have extracted from [one particular Facebook contest](https://www.facebook.com/HAPPYLietuva/photos/a.1208205755944127.1073741828.1207052856059417/1699711786793519/).
+During summer hiatus I have promised to look into a data set I have extracted from [one particular Facebook contest](https://www.facebook.com/HAPPYLietuva/photos/a.1208205755944127.1073741828.1207052856059417/1699711786793519/).
 While many Facebook contests are not based on any logical reasoning, this contest appeals to me as it appears to require at least some thought or expertise.

-Last time we have briefly explored the [data set]({filename}/articles/2018/fb-contest.md).
+Last time I have briefly explored the [data set]({filename}/articles/2018/fb-contest.md).
-Now we try to build models for these observations.
+Now I will try to build models for these observations.

 <!--more-->